Column: Ryder Cup behind him, Jim Furyk still going strong

 His daughter, a pole vaulter, will be a senior in high school.
 His son will be a sophomore.
 He wants to watch them compete.
 Furyk said he was pacing the field at the Florida state high school championship in May when she finished ninth.

 He's coming up on 50.
-He's short off the tee.
+He's short of the tee.
 And his time is stretched thin.

 It all changed in March when he tied for ninth in the Honda Classic to get in The Players Championship, and then was runner-up at the TPC Sawgrass, one shot behind Rory McIlroy.
 That got him into a World Golf Championship.